himjl/ptap/docs/docs.md

 We'll go through each key and talk about what it should consist of:

 ## GAME_PACKAGE
 The GAME_PACKAGE is a dictionary that defines the logical structure and contents of the behavioral task.
-Here, you will tell ptap which images, rules (i.e. SR vs. MTS), rewards, punishments (e.g. timeout lengths), etc. you would like to use in the session.
+Here, you will tell ptap which tasks to run.

 Along these lines, the GAME_PACKAGE consists of 3 keys:

 ### GAME

-These are settings for the game as a whole.
-You need to specify:
+This is a **dictionary**:

-    'GAME': {
+    {
-            "gameId":"theNameOfTheGame"
-            "minimumSteps":50,
+        'gameId':'myGameId',
+        #todo: transition rules between tasks
     }

-These are fairly self explanatory.

 ### TASK_SEQUENCE
-This is a **list**, and each entry must contain at least the two following keys:
+This is a **list**, and each entry must contain the three following keys:

     {
     "taskURL":"tasks/StimulusResponse.js",